jb-01/RSFS/README.md

 # Order a Kit! - https://voltges-store.myshopify.com/

-Each kit comes with all the necessary hardware, electronics, sensors plus a black Arduino Nano calibrated and pre-programmed with the stabilization code.
+Each kit comes with all the necessary hardware, electronics, sensors for a robotic helping hand plus an Arduino Nano (black version) calibrated and pre-programmed with the stabilization code.
+Enjoy!

+Contact: biosbusinesses@gmail.com